HydJing/CSharp-learning-note/Knowledge/Collections/README.md

 ## ArrayList
 - **Description**: A dynamic array that can grow or shrink, storing elements of any type.
-- **Use Case**: Flexible list for legacy code or when type safety isn’t required.
+- **Use Case**: Flexible list for legacy code or when type safety isn隆炉t required.
 - **Common Usage**: Storing mixed-type data, such as user inputs or temporary collections.
 - **Basic Operations**:
   - **Add**: `Add(object item)`, `AddRange(ICollection items)` to append items.